IntelRealSense/librealsense/wrappers/nodejs/README.md

 ```
 If it fails to install, please refer to [install prerequisites](https://www.npmjs.com/package/node-librealsense#1-install-prerequisites).
 Usage examples can be found in `node_modules/node-librealsense/examples` dir.

-**Warning**: as of October 2022, the newest `librealsense` SDK version on NPM is 2.13.0, which is from 2018 and doesn't support NodeJS 14 yet.
+**Warning**: as of October 2022, the newest `librealsense` SDK version on NPM is 2.13.0, which is from 2018 and doesn't support NodeJS 14 yet.<br>
+There is a more recent community package that has been tested on Windows up to NodeJS 16, [@cza_li/node-librealsense](https://www.npmjs.com/package/@cza_li/node-librealsense)<br>

 # 1. Build from Source #